CS4Kids/teachers-site/docs/teachers/ch1.md

 - **Variable**: In programming, a variable is a value that can be changed.
 For example, a variable named 'x' can be changed to a different value.
 Variables are used to store values in memory.

-- **The Cloud**: A 'cloud' is a network of computers and devices that are connected to each other.
-We access the cloud every day when we check a service like Gmail.
-It can be differentiated from 'on premises' servers which reside on location.

-- **LED**: An LED is a "light emitting diode" that emits light when current runs through it.
-The 'hello world', or most basic program of a hardware project is often flashing an LED.
-Learn more [here](https://thinglearn.jenlooper.com/curriculum/led.html).

-- **Pins**: A pin is a physical connection between an electronic component and a breadboard.

 ---

 ### Assessment